Food Access

 Where are charitable food distributions located in Central Texas?
 Where are there potential gaps in service?

-What is needed to ensure access to nutritious and culturally relevant food throughout a person’s entire lifespan?
+What is needed to support access to nutritious and culturally familiar food across the lifespan?

 List of Dashboards

-Continue scrolling to view the dashboards linked below or click on a link to visit a specific part of this page.
+Continue scrolling to view the dashboards linked below, or click on a link to visit a specific part of this page.

 -